Cyprus 2026 registration open - limited to 200 places

 You'll ride your bike on trails that look like they were designed for gravel biking in the foothills of Mount Olympus, the island's highest peak.
 Further west, Akamas is home to one of the last wild regions of the Mediterranean: gorges, cliffs, secret coves and endemic flora.
 You'll ride on gravel tracks between pine forests, steep paths, turquoise beaches and dense forests.
 A sort of cyclist's paradise.

-Find out more about the partner add-on program
+Find out more about the partner program under Entry packages

 Ride beyond the horizon!